Fermilab beam line with Fl. Tech GEM detectors under test (2013). Photo credit: VB

 experiment and the RD51 micropattern gas detector collaboration at CERN

 (Geneva, Switzerland) and on Tracking R&D for a future Electron-Ion Collider in the US.
 We have contributed to the PHENIX experiment at the Brookhaven

 National Laboratory in the past.
 In our labs on the Florida Tech campus we do basic particle detector R&D on Gas Electron Multipliers (GEM) and have run extensive GEANT4 simulations for a Muon Tomography project.
 We operate a state-of-the-art Linux cluster with 180 CPU cores and 100TB of mass storage as a Tier-3 Grid cluster on the Open Science Grid from our local CMS T3 Center.
-Our group participated in the national Quarknet education and outreach program by offering technical expertise to local physics high school teachers and students for
+Our group participates in the national Quarknet education and outreach program by offering technical expertise to local physics high school teachers and students for